kalebakeits/AspectLib/ReadMe.md

 # AspectLib

-A **no-config** C# library of aspects using [MrAdvice](https://github.com/arxLabs/MrAdvice) with the goal of replacing repetitive code with simple attributes.
+A **no-config** C# library of aspects using [MrAdvice](https://github.com/arxLabs/MrAdvice) to replace repetitive code with simple attributes.
-Built as a free alternative to existing AOP frameworks where existing tooling is quite expensive or not a easy to integrate into solutions.
+Built as a free alternative to existing AOP frameworks where tooling is often expensive or awkward to integrate into modern solutions.

+This library simplifies cross-cutting concerns like caching without needing to wire up or manage infrastructure code manually.
+Designed to drop cleanly into .NET applications with minimal setup.

 ## 📦 Installation

-To use this package:

-1. Clone this repository or add it via a local project reference.
-2. Install the required dependency [MrAdvice](https://github.com/arxLabs/MrAdvice):
+Install the package via NuGet:

 ```
-dotnet add package MrAdvice
+dotnet add package AspectLib --version 1.0.0-pre-release
 ```

+**Note:**
-This package depends on MrAdvice for method interception and build-time weaving functionality.
+This package includes [MrAdvice](https://github.com/arxLabs/MrAdvice) as a dependency and automatically enables method interception and build-time weaving when your project builds.

 ## 🚀 Usage